Glass vs. Plastic Food Storage Containers

 2. Fragile

-Glass containers require more careful handling compared to the tougher plastic food packaging.
-Glass is essentially melted sand and it is fragile and easily breakable when accidentally knocked or dropped on the floor.
-Broken glass can leave a mess behind.
-That may be a concern if you have kids in your family.
+Glass containers require more careful handling compared to plastic food packaging.
+Essentially made of molten sand, glass is fragile and can easily break if accidentally knocked on the ground or dropped.
+Broken glass can leave a mess.
+This can be a problem if you have children in your family.

 3. Expensive

-Glass containers are usually more expensive than plastic.
-However, glass containers last longer and don’t need to be replaced as often as plastic ones.
-Buying glass food containers actually saves you money in the long run
+Glass containers are generally more expensive than plastic containers.
+However, glass containers last longer and do not need to be replaced as often as plastic containers.
+Purchasing glass food containers will save you money in the long run.

 food storage containers